 Maybe this sounds familiar…

-Your child shuts down when you ask how they’re doing.
-They seem weighed down by grief, or maybe they’re anxious and restless since a hospitalization or big change in the family.
-Music can become their outlet, a place to process without pressure.
+Your child shuts down when you ask how they're doing.
+They seem weighed down by grief, or maybe they're anxious and restless since a diagnosis, injury, or hospitalization.
+Music can meet them where words can't.

 Music therapy can be especially helpful when a child is:

-Coping with a medical diagnosis or hospitalization (their own, a sibling’s, or caregiver’s)
+• Coping with a medical diagnosis, injury, or hospitalization (their own, a sibling's, or a parent's)

 Ages Served